nicomo/nicolasmorin/content/blog/fre-researchers-1.md

 title = "A Database of French Researchers (1)" date = 2019-08-24T07:57:36+01:00
-description = "First results of a project about French researchers and their publications" tags = [ "data", "universities", "research", "france" ] type = "post" feature_image = "/img/fre-researchers-1.jpg"
+description = "First results of a project about French researchers and their publications" tags = [ "divers", "data", "universities", "research", "france" ] type = "post" feature_image = "/img/fre-researchers-1.jpg"
 +++